serdeliverance/blog/_drafts/validation-cats-scala3.md

 `TODO use validate an print results`

-# Some words about mapN
+# Some words about Applicative and mapN

+`TODO brief explanation about Applicative`

+You can found more info about `Applicative` in [Cats documentation](https://typelevel.org/cats/typeclasses/applicative.html).
+Also, the book [Essential Effects](https://essentialeffects.dev/) brings a great intro to this topic and its importance when applying to parallelism scenarios.

 `TODO explain mapN`